Ruwen Ogien

-Ruwen Ogien (24 December, year unknown – 4 May 2017) was a contemporary French philosopher.
+Ruwen Ogien (24 December 1947 – 4 May 2017) was a contemporary French philosopher.
 He was a researcher (directeur de recherche) at the French National Centre for Scientific Research.
 He focused on moral philosophy and the philosophy of social science.
 He was the brother of Albert Ogien a sociologist.

 Biography

 Ogien was educated in Brussels, Tel Aviv, University of Cambridge, Paris, Columbia University and Montreal.

 Work

 Trained in social anthropology, he wrote extensively on poverty and immigration.
 His thesis in philosophy, under the direction of Jacques Bouveresse, was published under the title The Weakness of the Will.
 His last areas of research are moral philosophy and the philosophy of social sciences.
 He was also interested in the philosophy of action, the notion of practical reason as well as practical irrationality.
 His other work was focused on the question of emotions, including hatred and shame.

 He was working to develop an ethical theory he called "minimal ethics."
 This is an ethical anti-paternalistic theory which would give reason to minimize the areas of intervention of what he calls, following John Stuart Mill, the "moral police".
 Minimal ethics arose initially in the form of three principles: